andyluo22/Percolation/README.md

 _3._ The fraction of sites that are opened when the system percolates out of the total n-by-n grid spaces or sites provides an estimate of the percolation threshold value

-By looking at the source code in percolation stats, this experiment is then computed several times through different trials and the average of these values is then obtained for a more accurate estimate of the percolation threshold for a specific n-by-n input.
-Some important statistical attributes that were used to characterize the system were: mean, standard deviation, and the low and high endpoint of the 95% confidence threshold.
+By looking at the source code in percolation stats, this experiment is then computed several times through several **trials** and the average of these values is then obtained for a more accurate estimate of the percolation threshold for a specific n-by-n input.
+Some important statistical attributes that were used to characterize the system were: **mean**, **standard deviation**, and the **low** and **high endpoint** of the **95% confidence threshold**.

 ### Percolation Statistics - Estimating the Threshold Value